-Welcome to Cross-Ice for Under-7 hockey!
+Welcome to U7 Cross-Ice Hockey!
 We are looking forward to the NEW season and welcoming the NEW wave of hockey players into our great game

 Hockey Saskatchewan along with Hockey Canada has mandated Cross-Ice hockey for players at the U7 level.
 Take the time to read over the information put forward by Hockey Saskatchewan.
 If you have any questions, please fee free to contact the Hockey Saskatchewan office at (306) 789-5101.